Market Efficiency and Government Interventions in Prewar Japanese Rice Futures Markets: The Methods

 \section{The Methods}

-In this section, we present our empirical method for examining the market integration and efficiency of rice futures markets in the Meiji, Taisho, and prewar-Showa periods in Japan (1868--1945).
+In this section, we present our empirical method for examining the market efficiency of rice futures markets in the Meiji, Taisho, and prewar-Showa periods in Japan.
 We consider these entities as established financial markets.
-Our method consists of two approaches: a non-Bayesian time-varying model approach as in \citet{ito2014ism} and a event study based on a bootstrap technique by \citet{kothari2007ees}.
-The first approach aims at examining market efficiency in the two rice futures markets, which were almost 250 miles (400 kilometers) apart and might vary their market efficiency; the second one aims at investigating the impact of government interventions in the markets on their rice futures prices.
+Our method is based on a non-Bayesian time-varying model, following \citet{ito2014ism}.
+The approach aims to examine market efficiency in the two rice futures markets, which were almost 250 miles (400 kilometers) apart and their market efficiency might have varied.